Diocese of Saginaw: 1970 to 1980

-Reh began to implement changes mandated by the Second Vatican Council in the Saginaw Diocese and established a Clergy Personnel Board to aid him in clergy assignments.
+Reh began to implement changes mandated by the Second Vatican Council in the diocese.
 A new tenure policy limited priests' assignments to nine years.
 The former four-deanery division of the diocese was multiplied into 12 vicariates.
-The time-honored tax quota system for diocesan support (employed by many dioceses) transformed into a Catholic Services Appeal directly to the people for their voluntary contributions.
-In 1975, Reh renovated and liturgically updated his Cathedral Church of St. Mary.
-He also established a Diocesan Pastoral Council of lay advisors to himself, as well as an advisory Senate of Priests.
-A Liturgy office, a Finance Board, Latin American Affairs department, Black Catholic Concerns department, and a Human Services Council were developed.
+In 1975, the Cathedral Church of St. Mary was renovated.
+A liturgy office, a finance board, Latin American affairs department, Black Catholic concerns department, and a human services council were developed.

-In 1971, Paul VI formed the new Diocese of Gaylord from the northern part of the Diocese of Saginaw.
+In 1971, the new Diocese of Gaylord was erected, taking the northern part of the Diocese of Saginaw.
 Although Clare County and Isabella County were added to the Diocese of Saginaw territory, the re-alignment reduced the diocese from 16 to 11 counties.